There is a lot to consider when answering this question.

 Some massage companies even take that a step further and manage scheduling and reporting for you.
 This kind of a program makes it easier than ever to implement chair massage by taking all the administrative work out of it for you.

-6. All the cool kids are doing corporate massage.
+6. All the cool kids are doing corporate massage, even in Greece.

 If ROI isn’t a big enough motivator to convince you to move forward with your own chair massage program, maybe some good old fashioned peer pressure will do the job.

-Across the nation, cutting-edge employers are buying into the office massage revolution and reaping the benefits.
+Across the country, forward thinking employers are buying into the office massage revolution and reaping the benefits.